kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-Deferred to the next iteration; candidate: zero DaemonSet Pod admissions rejected with reason `NodeShutdown` on a node after its conditions were published, beyond the one-sync propagation window.
+For alpha: no DaemonSet Pod admission is rejected with reason `NodeShutdown` on a node after its conditions were published, beyond the one-sync informer propagation window.
+Formal SLOs will be set at beta once alpha metrics establish a baseline for suppression counts and propagation latency.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?